digantadiasi195/Academic-Research-Assistant/README.md

 ## Why Gemini API Instead of a Local LLM?
 > [!NOTE]
-> I initially tried using Ollama to run the Qwen-32B model locally, but my system specifications were insufficient for this large model.
+> I initially tried using Ollama to run the Qwen-32B model and Qwen-14B model locally, but my system specifications were insufficient for this large model.
 The Gemini API provides a reliable, high-performance alternative that allows me to access advanced LLM capabilities without the need for specialized hardware.

 ## Usage